ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 we die ; and the eye that mourned for us
 will ba dry, and will glisten with joy ; and
 even our children will cease to think of U3,
-and will nt remember to lisp our nam
+and will nt remember to lisp our name
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_jethro_ver01:data:sn85033964:0021247020A:1868071701:0531/pct:34.393232,55.695047,13.739790,19.504679/!600,600/0/default.jpg"/>
 </td>